 So have no fear, I will be posting some of the best Black Friday deals out there.
 Along my side bar you will (soon) see a Holiday Deals button.
 Click that to find the current Black Friday and Cyber Monday posts.
 I will also be adding a category at the top of my “Ways to Save” drop down in the navigation bar called “Black Friday” Please note, I will not be able to cover all the stores but will do my best.

 One thing that bargain hunters often struggle with is, did I get the absolute rock bottom price?
 And Black Friday’s frenzy can play into this stress.
 I would just encourage you to let it go! (speaking to myself too).
 Sure you may be able to get a better deal, but what is the time and cost to your family? (again speaking to the choir here).
 Let’s try to keep everything in perspective this holiday season.

-Here are just a few tips to consider if you plan on braving the stores:
+Here are just a few Black Friday tips to consider if you plan on braving the stores:

 - If you are trying to get a door buster item, be sure to read the fine print on quantity limits.
 Bring the ad if possible just in case.

 - Price matching is your friend.
 This can save you from running to all the stores.
 Although it can be tricky on Black Friday, some stores will still price match on Black Friday.
-For instance read about Walmart’s Christmas price match this year.
+For instance read about Walmart’s Christmas price match (2013)

 - Make a game plan: what stores will you be going to, in what order and looking for what item in each store (that’s where my posts will com in handy).